Daphne-Qin/AdventOfCode2021/Problem18/README.md

 The largest magnitude of the sum of any two snailfish numbers in this list is **3993**.
 This is the magnitude of `[[2,[[7,7],7]],[[5,8],[[9,3],[0,2]]]]` + `[[[0,[5,8]],[[1,7],[9,6]]],[[4,[1,2]],[[1,4],2]]]`, which reduces to `[[[[7,8],[6,6]],[[6,0],[7,7]]],[[[7,8],[8,8]],[[7,9],[0,6]]]]`.

 **What is the largest magnitude of any sum of two different snailfish numbers from the homework assignment?**

+[^1]: Rip.
+Didn't go too badly, but do you ever experience that phenomenon where your brain just forgets everything it usually retains and uses and just screams the entire test?